Frequently Asked Questions

 If you’d like to discuss your situation, your first conversation is at no charge.
 Don’t hesitate to call us at 312-815-5231.

 It takes several months from date of application to get a disability determination in the Chicagoland area.
-If your claim is denied and a hearing is required, it may take 2.5 to 3 years to have your case heard by a judge.
+If your claim is denied and a hearing is required, it may take two to three years to have your case heard by a judge.

 Because of the volume of cases is huge, 2.2 million in 2018, and the appeals process is long.
 If your application is denied (and 65% are), you are entitled to four levels of appeal.
 Learn more about the process by reading “The Patience Game.”